Hermitian and non-Hermitian topology in active matter: Topological active matter

 \subsubsection{Skin effect}

 In the previous section, we have focused on the Hermitian topology of active matter, while the effective Hamiltonian of active matter can naturally become non-Hermitian as can be seen from Eq.~(\ref{linearized-chiral-active-hydrodynamics2}).
 Such non-Hermiticity is fairly common because active matter constantly consumes energy stored inside (e.g., animals get energy from their food and use it to move), which leads to dissipation.
-Utilizing such non-Hermiticity, active matter can exhibit various topological phenomena, such as skin effects and exceptional edge modes.
+Utilizing such non-Hermiticity, active matter can exhibit various topological phenomena, such as skin effects (cf.~Sec.~\ref{sec:4c}) and exceptional edge modes (cf.~Sec.~\ref{sec:4d}).

-An experimental study shows that active matter in engineered microchannels can exhibit the second-order non-Hermitian skin effect \cite{Palacios2021}.
-Here, it imitates a ladder-like model of the second-order skin effect discussed above \cite{Okugawa2020}.
+An experimental study shows that active matter in engineered microchannels [Fig.~\ref{skineffect_actmat_fig}(a)] can exhibit the second-order non-Hermitian skin effect \cite{Palacios2021}.
+Here, it imitates a ladder-like model of the second-order skin effect discussed in Sec.~\ref{sec:4c2} \cite{Okugawa2020}.
 The nonreciprocal coupling is realized by using heart-shaped ratchets that are located on the way of the horizontal microchannels.
 Such ratchets convert the direction of motion of active particles; active particles coming from the front of the heart-shaped channel get into the channel and move along the channel's wall.
 When they come out of the channel, the direction of motion will be changed.
 Inversely, active particles from the other side seldom get inside the channel due to the shape of the entrance.
 Therefore, there exist more active particles moving to the front of the heart-shaped channel than ones moving in the opposite direction, which indicates the nonreciprocal transport of active particles.
 The probability of moving to the neighbor lattice point depends on the width of the channels.
 Finally, one obtains the microchannels whose hopping amplitudes imitate those of the tight-binding model of the second-order skin effect.
+In real experiments, they observed the distribution of the active colloids (cf.~Sec.~\ref{sec:2a4}) in the micro channels and confirmed its localization to the corner of the system shown in Fig.~\ref{skineffect_actmat_fig}(b).

+A very recent theoretical work \cite{Cheng2025} has also discussed further localization of chiral edge modes by the non-Hermitian skin effect in a nonreciprocal kagome network.
+They have analyzed such active fluid in a nonreciprocal network by using a transfer matrix and Floquet (i.e., time-periodic-system) techniques \cite{Rudner2013} and found that chiral edge states characterized by the Chern number or a Floquet topological invariant can have a larger amplitude at one corner than they do at the others.